Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

+- Over their last 10 games, the Yankees have been favored twice and lost each contest.

+- In their last 10 matchups with a total posted by oddsmakers, the Yankees and their foes are 4-5-1 when it comes to hitting the over.

-- The Yankees have played as the favorite in seven of their past 10 games and won three of those contests.
+- The Yankees have not covered a spread in any of their past 10 games (one of those games had a spread).

-- The Yankees and their opponents have combined to hit the over five times in their last 10 games with a total.

 Read More About This Game